Lizette-Dimalanta/LizetteDimalanta_T1A3-/README.md

 ## Author Notes:

-This project is unfinished due to the severity of personal hardship and major technical issues.
+This project is unfinished due major technical issues.
 Please contact me for more information.